Sponsored link

 Dazzlingly embodied by actor Simon Longnight in the latest touring production of Hamilton to hit SF (through September 8 at SHN Orpheum Theatre), Jefferson is written as an effete elite, a plantation-owning coward who hid out in Paris during the Revolutionary War.
 Like everyone else in the play, his lines tumble out in a barrage of hip-hop cadences: The choice to have Jefferson sound like one of rap’s original long-form fabulists, with a dose of Shock G’s classic East Bay comedic alter ego Humpty Hump thrown in, is pretty genius, especially given Rick’s foreign origins and Hump’s hilariously pompous self-inflation.
 (Longnight, who also plays the earthier dandy Marquis de Lafayette, is in possession of the play’s biggest special effect: His hair flips from braids to fade in a matter of moments.)

-References like this pour forth like the characters’ cleverly woven streams of dialogue in this retelling of Alexander Hamilton’s life story: a Mariah Carey trill here, some Public Enemy bluster there.
+References such as this pour forth like the characters’ cleverly woven streams of dialogue in the retelling of Alexander Hamilton’s life story: a Mariah Carey trill here, some Public Enemy bluster there.
 You’ll be hard-pressed to find any musical marker past the mid-’90s heyday of Wu-Tang Clan, though, so we’re firmly in comforting “uncle jams” territory: Audiences don’t need a degree in hip-hopology (or a taste for Lil Peep) to bop along.

 Longnight is joined by a polished cast, including Julius Thomas III as the hunky Hamilton, Donald Webber, Jr. as Hamilton’s fatal nemesis Aaron Burr, and Julia K Harriman as generous-hearted wife Eliza Hamilton.
 The production is a wonder, full of on-a-dime twists, dynamic choreography, and some truly marvelous bits of stage magic—a scene where time is rewound like a record on the actual rotating set is heart-stopping.